Traditional Persuasion Is Saturated. Now What?

 Modern targeting has become very good at predicting who will vote.
 It has not become equally good at identifying who could vote under the right conditions.

-In tight contests, that distinction matters.
+In close margins, that distinction matters.

 Issue alignment often predicts activation more reliably than partisan score among mid- and low-propensity voters.
 But you have to be looking for it.